Complete Guide on Test-Driven Development

 1. Practice Test Creation:

-In this first phase, the developers will have to create concise unit tests for verification of a particular feature or functionality.
+In this first phase, developers must create concise unit tests to verify a particular feature or functionality.
 When creating practice tests, they will have to ensure that the test complies so that they can execute it.
 The thing to remember here is that initially, the test will fail.
-But, this is a failure that is essential as developers create compact tests on the basis of assumptions on how the feature will behave.
+But this failure is essential as developers create compact tests based on assumptions about how the feature will behave.

 2. Code Correction:

-Once the test fails, the second phase gets into the picture.
-At this phase, the developers will have to make minimal modifications needed for rectifying the code such that it can successfully run when it is executed again and does not fail as in the previous phase.
+Once the test fails, the second phase begins.
+At this phase, the developers will have to make minimal modifications to rectify the code so that it runs successfully when it is executed again and does not fail as in the previous phase.

 3. Refactoring the Code:

-Once the test successfully runs, developers will have to check for possible ways to optimize the code or redundancy so that they can improve the overall performance.
-But, when refactoring, they should make sure that it does not affect the behavior of the entire program.
+Once the test successfully runs, developers must check for possible ways to optimize the code or redundancy to improve the overall performance.
+But, when refactoring, they should ensure that it does not affect the behavior of the entire program.

 What Makes TDD Different and Unique from Traditional Testing Techniques?